Mooncake-Labs/pg_mooncake/CONTRIBUTING.md

 3. Set Breakpoints and Debug: With the debugger attached, you can set breakpoints within the code.
 This allows you to step through the code execution, inspect variables, and fully debug the Postgres instance running in your container.

+## Testing
+* Tests use standard regression tests for Postgres extensions.
+To run tests, run make installcheck.

 ## Formatting
 * Ensure to run `make format` to format the code.